AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 ![](assets/chlimage_1-1.png)

-Grouping for the shared asset name part of the spinset is added to the **Match** field (as highlighted).
-The variable part of the asset name containing the row and column is added to the **Row** and **Column** fields, respectively.
+Grouping for the shared asset name part of the spinset is added to the [!UICONTROL Match] field (as highlighted).
+The variable part of the asset name containing the row and column is added to the [!UICONTROL Row] and [!UICONTROL Column] fields, respectively.

-When the Spin Set is uploaded and published, you would activate the name of the 2D Spin Set recipe that is listed under **Batch Set Presets** in the **Upload Job Options** dialog box.
+When the Spin Set is uploaded and published, you activate the name of the 2D Spin Set recipe that is listed under [!UICONTROL Batch Set Presets] in the [!UICONTROL Upload Job Options] dialog box.

 **To create a Batch Set Preset for the auto-generation of a 2D Spin Set:**